-The plan view window is used to create flight plans.
+The Plan View Window is used to create flight plans.
 They can be stored as .plan files or directly be uploaded to a vehicle (either a real one or a simulated one).
-Flight plans consist of waypoints.
-Each waypoint stores, among others, a coordinate (latitude, longitude, altitude) and a command (take off, land, wait for x seconds, etc.).
-To define a sensible flight plan a sequence of waypoints should begin with a take off command and end with a land command.
-Besides waypoints more complex patterns can be defined, which is done by inserting a Survey, a Circular Survey, a Structure Scan or a Corridor Scan.
+Flight plans consist of way-points.
+Each way-point stores, among others, a coordinate (latitude, longitude, altitude) and a command (take off, land, wait for x seconds, etc.).
+To define a sensible flight plan a sequence of way-points should begin with a take off command and end with a land command.
+Besides way-points more complex patterns can be defined, which is done by inserting a Survey, a Circular Survey, a Structure Scan or a Corridor Scan.
 Just try them out!
 Using the simulator can be very helpful.

-The flight view window comes in necessary as soon as you want a vehicle to get in action.
-Once the vehicle established a connection (serial, TCP, UDP, etc.) QGroundControl starts to communicate automatically with it automatically in most cases.
+The Flight View Window comes in necessary as soon as you want a vehicle to get in action.
+Once the vehicle established a connection (serial, TCP, UDP, etc.), QGroundControl starts to communicate automatically with it, in most cases.
 If not, check the settings menu of QGroundControl.
-A red arrow will appear on the map showing the vehicles position and orientation.
-On the top indicator strip telemetry data will be published.
+A red arrow will appear on the map, showing the vehicles position and orientation.
+On the top indicator strip, telemetry data will be published.
 At the left edge a tool strip will be activated, which can be used to command the vehicle.

-The WiMA main window is used to automatically generate flight paths on the base of minimal user input.
+The WiMA Main Window is used to automatically generate flight paths from minimal user input.
 The user can define a Measurement Area, a Service Area (for take off, land, supply tasks, etc.) and a Corridor, which connects the previous two areas.
 Below the WiMA main window will be described in more detail.

 Figure 1: Detail view of the QGC window, which appears after start-up.
-Marked in red is the button for switching to the plan view window, green indicates the flight view button (current window) and marked in magenta is the button for switching to the WiMA main window.
+Marked in red is the button for switching to the Plan View Window, green indicates the Flight View button (current window) and marked in magenta is the button for switching to the WiMA Main Window.